sub-Void/theme-shift/README.md

 ##### Todo:

-- Modify existing rgb, hsl, and named colors.
+- Altering HSL/A Values for css sheets.
-- Separate logic into useful functions, with an optional script for file IO.
+- Altering color keywords for css sheets.